lemonmade/quilt/documentation/projects/packages/builds.md

 > **Note:** if you want a shortcut that lets you skip most of this manual work, you can use [Quilt’s `create` command to build your package](../../getting-started.md#creating-a-package).

-## Advanced build concepts
+## Advanced build options

-### Using `private` packages in a monorepo
+### Using private packages in a monorepo

 If you do not intend to publish a package for use in other workspaces, you should set the [`"private": true` in the package’s `package.json`](https://docs.npmjs.com/cli/v8/configuring-npm/package-json#private).
-When you do so, Quilt will not perform any of the builds described here, since any consuming projects in the same workspace can use the source code of the package instead of compiled outputs.
+You can also omit any Rollup configuration files and build scripts noted elsewhere in this document.

 For other projects to find the correct source files to use for your package, you will still need to provide some module mappings in the package’s `package.json`.
 However, the mappings can be significantly simpler than projects that produce built outputs.
 The following example shows a private package with a “root” entry (`"."`) and a `"testing"` entry: